 Sulphur Mountain Hike in winter

-When we hiked up in November, the trail was covered in snow and very well-trodden, so we didnβt need them.
+When we hiked up in November, the trail was covered in snow and well-trodden, so we didnβt need them.

-Honestly, this is the best winter hike in Banff National Park (together with Johnston Canyon Ice Walk).
+Sulphur Mountain Hike is the best winter hike in Banff National Park (together with Johnston Canyon Ice Walk).
 Itβs unlikely that you will be hiking alone, so the trail wonβt be under deep snow, and you can warm up by the campfire on the observation deck with a gorgeous view (or inside the building, of course).

 Sulphur Mountain Hike is a popular local spot in winter for training.
-When I worked in the gift shop on the upper terminal, a local guy visited us and said heβs running up the hill every week as a part of his winter training.
+When I worked in the gift shop on the upper terminal, a local guy visited us and said he was running up the hill every week as a part of his winter training.
 It only took him 45 minutes up.

 The view of the white winter wonderland is spectacular.
 You can take a break at the gondola terminal, warm up, buy snacks or visit the restaurant.
-Since the reconstruction a few years ago, the upper terminal also has an interactive indoor centre.
+Since the reconstruction a few years ago, the upper terminal also has an interactive indoor center.

 The free gondola down in winter has been cancelled.

-UPDATE
+2023 UPDATE

 Banff Gondola